-- 1. Turn the key to 4 (ON) without turning the key to 5 (START).
-If there is difficulty in turning the key, rotate the steering wheel until the key turns freely.
-This condition may occur when:
+- 1. Turn the key to 4 (ON) without turning the key to 5 (START). - 2.

-- the front wheels are turned

-- a front wheel is against the curb

 Turn the key to 5 (START), then release the key as soon as the engine starts.
 Excessive cranking could damage the starter.

-Note: If the engine does not start within five seconds on the first trv. turn the key to 3 (OFF), wait 10 seconds and try again.
+Note: If the engine does not start within five seconds on the first try, turn the key to 3 (OFF), wait 10 seconds and try again.
+If the engine still fails to start, press the accelerator to the floor and try again; this will allow the engine to crank with the fuel shut off in case the engine is flooded with fuel.